-Please read Section 3: Child Abuse Reporting Procedures, which explains your responsibilities and the procedures to report any suspected instances of child abuse.
-After you have done so, sign as indicated on the form below and return it to Erin Whalen (Hawthorne) or Kari Croft (APCH).
+Please read the Child Abuse Reporting Policy which explains your responsibilities and the procedures to report any suspected instances of child abuse.
+After you have done so, sign as indicated on the form below and return it to Principal or designee.